asahicantu/NFT-Thesis/README.md

 # NFT as a proof of Digital Ownership-reward system integrated to a Secure Distributed Computing system Managed by Blockchain
+*** Se video below for a quick demo and usage of the tool.
 ![Demo](resources/Demo.gif)

 ## Summary